 Upon entry to the hospital you will be required to wear a mask and sanitise your hand.
 During your treatment, you may be asked to wear a mask.

 Please raise any concerns with a health professional, a ward manager.
 We encourage an open, learning culture and your concern will be taken seriously.

-All staff will be offered Covid antibody testing.
+All staff will be offered regular lateral flow testing.